An American Cook in Tuscany. Becoming more Italian, one recipe at a time. Pull up a chair and join me at my Kitchen Table, the heart of the home.

 The writers behind this newsletter.

-2024-Simply Divina: Becoming Italian one recipe at a time.
-I bought a one-way ticket to Italy in 1984 fell in love with Florence and then a Florentine.
-Market maven and cooking teacher in Tuscany.
+2025-Simply Divina: Becoming Italian one recipe at a time.
+I bought a one-way ticket to Italy in 1984, fell in love with Florence, and then a Florentine.
+Welcome to my Tiny Tuscan Kitchen.

 You can find recent issues that have been published by Simply Divina- My Tiny Tuscan Kitchen on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.